derfeldev/ansible-role-littlelink-server/README.md

 An Ansible role to install and configure [LittleLink Server](https://github.com/timothystewart6/littlelink-server), a lightweight DIY alternative to services like Linktree.

+**⚠️ Versionless Role**: This role is designed to be versionless and will always install from the main branch, ensuring you always get the latest updates without version constraints.

 ## Description

 LittleLink Server is a lightweight DIY alternative to services like [Linktree](https://linktr.ee) and [many.link](https://many.link/).
 It's built using [Skeleton](http://getskeleton.com/), a dead simple, responsive boilerplate with branded styles for popular services.